MeteoSwiss/ldcast/README.md

-LDCast is a precipitation nowcasting model based on a latent diffusion model (LDM), used by e.g. Stable Diffusion).
+LDCast is a precipitation nowcasting model based on a latent diffusion model (LDM, used by e.g. Stable Diffusion).

 This repository contains the code for using LDCast to make predictions and the code used to generate the analysis in the LDCast paper (a preprint will be available soon).

+A GPU is recommended for both using and training LDCast, although you may be able to generate some samples with a CPU and enough patience.

 # Installation